cybershrapnel/NanoCheeZe/README.md

 OP_RETURNS have been implemented into NCZ crypto tokens!
 255 character limi.
 Python script are available in the main repo directory to send and get messages with OP_RETURN commands.

+If you are having trouble with connecting to the RPC server, try launching "./NanoCheeZe-qt -txindex -daemon"

 easy compile instructions for ubuntu 12 and 14

 Step 1: